fxbriol/fxbriol.github.io/_pages/supervision.md

 author_profile: true
 ---

 I enjoy supervising research projects and regularly take up the supervision or co-supervision of MSc and PhD students.
-If you are interested in my research area, feel free to contact me to discuss opportunities at UCL or the Turing Institute.
+Unfortunately, I do not tend to take on students for internships or summer projects.
+I am particularly interested in hearing from potential PhD students with a strong mathematical background and/or strong programming abilities.
+If you are interested in my research area, feel free to contact me by email to discuss opportunities at UCL or the Turing Institute.
+When contacting me, please tell me what you are interested in doing, why you think I would be a suitable supervisor, and attach a copy of your CV and transcript.

 ### Current students